 Cormac starts from utter basics like how to hold the drum and the beater in the traditional fashion, but also discusses and demonstrates some of his trademark techniques.
 He talks about the BOD Sound Bar which we make for him, as well as how he uses his hand on the back of the skin to create all kinds of sound effects.
 Cormac demonstrates the various drums he uses (16 and 18 inch Christian Hedwitschaks and the Talking Bodhrán) and what each drum does best, and switches between them throughout the video, so you can really hear the differences.
 Finally, he talks about the Bodhrod beaters which Stevie Moises produces for him, and demonstrates the different sound effects you can create with a Bodhrod (you can see the Bodhrods on our Beaters page).

-Cormac’s tutorial video is here on Facebook, no login necessary to view it.
+Cormac’s tutorial video is here on Facebook.

 Colin Harte: Bodhrán Experimentation & Innovation